-- (a) Electronic Filing.
-Electronic filing of documents is generally required pursuant to Fed.
+(d) Filing with the Clerk.
+Any document that is exempt from electronic filing must be filed directly with the clerk and served on other parties in the case as required by Fed.
 R. Crim.
-P. 49(b)(3)(A). - (b) Documents Exempt from Electronic Filing.
-Any document that is exempt from electronic filing must be filed with the clerk and served on other parties in the case as required by Fed.
-R. Crim.
-P. 49(a)(4) and Fed.
-R. Crim.
-P. 49(b) as they relate to the service of non-electronic documents.
+P. 49(b) and Fed.
+R. Civ.
+P. 5(b) as they relate to the service of non-electronic documents.
 Original documents consisting of more than one page must be fastened by paperclip or binder clip and may not be stapled.
 Copies for service on other parties must be stapled in the top left corner.
-Only the following documents are exempt from the electronic filing requirements of Fed.
-R. Crim.
-P. 49(b)(3):